iter8-tools/docs/docs/tutorials/integrations/knative.md

         ![HTML report](https://iter8.tools/0.11/getting-started/images/report.html.png)

 ### Tutorial: Performance test for Knative gRPC service
-In this tutorial, we will launch an Iter8 experiment that generates load for a Knative gRPC service and validates its service-level objectives (SLOs).
-The setup of this experiment is illustrated in the figure below.
+In this tutorial, we will launch an Iter8 experiment that generates load for a Knative gRPC service, collects Iter8's built-in gRPC metrics, and validates the specified service-level objectives (SLOs) for the service.
+This experiment is illustrated in the figure below.

 <img src="https://iter8.tools/0.11/tutorials/images/grpc.png" alt="gRPC performance test" width="800"/>

-Use the [Knative (`kn`) CLI]() to update the Knative service deployed in the [above tutorial](#tutorial-performance-test-for-knative-http-service) to a gRPC service as follows.
+Use the [Knative (`kn`) CLI](https://knative.dev/docs/client/install-kn/) to update the Knative service deployed in the [above tutorial](#tutorial-performance-test-for-knative-http-service) to a gRPC service as follows.

 ```shell
 kn service update hello \